 When choosing kids dinnerware, I like to consider these factors:

 - Am I willing to hand-wash the plates or do I want everything to go into the dishwasher?

 - How long, ideally, do I want this plate to last?

 - Do I want to use this with subsequent kids?

-There are no right answers to these questions, but they can make choosing a little easier.
+There are no right answers to these questions, but your answers can help narrow your options.

 Durability Issues to Consider

-The main things to consider with the durability of plates for kids and babies is how well they stand up to repeated washing, whether the material will potentially absorb flavors from food or soap (as in the case of silicone), if they are prone to scratching, and if they are dishwasher safe.
+The main things to consider with the durability of plates for kids and babies is how well they stand up to repeated washing of mealtime mess, whether the material will potentially absorb flavors from food or soap (as in the case of silicone), if they are prone to scratching, and if they are dishwasher-safe.